calcinai/xero-php/README.md

     ->execute();
 ```

+### Load a specific resource
-Load something by its GUID
+Load resources by their GUID
 ```php
 $contact = $xero->loadByGUID(Contact::class, $guid);
 ```

-Or create & populate it
+### Create a new resource
+Populate resource parameters with their setters
 ```php
 $contact = new Contact($xero);